NeuroWinter/neurowinter.github.io/_posts/2021-11-01-walrus-operator.md

     process(data)
 ```

-In this example, each time the while loop is run data will be set to the output
+In this example, each time the while loop is run, data will be set to the output
 of `file.read(1024)` until there is no data left to read.
-Each loop it will run
+Each loop will run
 the process function on each 1024 chunk of data.
 While this is a super simple
-example it it shows that you can assign the output of an expression
+example, it shows that you can assign the output of an expression
 `file.read(1024)` to a variable in the while expression.

 This Operator also allows a user to reuse an expression in the case of regex